Horizon: TERRA

 Plastic cement tub used as a log sled

-The Plastic Sled (Reducing Resistance): A black plastic cement mixing tub lashed under the stump end of the log to fight resistance and slide timber over the till.
+The Plastic Sled: a black plastic cement-mixing tub lashed under the stump end of the log to reduce resistance and slide timber over the till instead of through it.

-I improvised a nose-cone using a small plastic cement mixing tub, lashed under the stump end of the log.
-It was a ten-dollar sled fighting a ton of resistance, sliding the timber over the till rather than through it.
+I improvised a nose cone using a small plastic cement-mixing tub, lashed under the stump end of the log.
+It was a ten-dollar sled fighting a ton of resistance, sliding timber over the till rather than through it.

 The Snubbing Rope